AHRQ-CDS/CQL-Testing-Framework/CREATING-TEST-CASES.md

 ### Reuse Methods

 There are two methods that are currently supported for resource reuse:
-- `importAll`: Imports all resources included within the referenced anchor into the current test case.
+- `$importAll`: Imports all resources included within the referenced anchor into the current test case.
-- `iterateOver`: Creates a set of test cases, each containing just one of the resources within the referenced anchor.
+- `$iterateOver`: Creates a set of test cases, each containing just one of the resources within the referenced anchor.
 If the referenced anchor contains `N` resources, `N` different test cases will be created, each of which will also contain any other resources listed in the file.

 ### Example